Function Call Context

 Voice Agent

-Function call history is particularly useful when:
+Function call context is particularly useful when:

 • Resuming a conversation from a previous session